 2. Merged cells — spanning headers and multi-row cells break simple grid detection.

 3. Mixed content — a page with both paragraphs and tables.
-You need to identify where the table starts and the text resumes.
+You need to identify where the table starts and where the prose resumes.

 pdfmux is a self-healing extraction pipeline that classifies each PDF page and routes it to the best extractor.
-For tables, it uses IBM Docling (97.9% accuracy) when table signals are detected, and PyMuPDF for everything else.
+For tables it uses IBM Docling when table signals are detected, and PyMuPDF for everything else.

 pip install pdfmux[tables]